ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 <br></br>

-Notice that we deploy two Databricks workspaces, the Admin workspace is purposed for your big data team that creates jobs, manages production data processes, and has the ability to read/write accross the entire data lake.
-The analytics workspace gives analyst users that use the delta lake read access to the silver and gold tables, and contributor access to a sandbox environment.
-The analytics workspaces enables user experimentation without interfering with production data pipelines.
-Currently, the Analytics Workspace uses shared mounts for data access but Databricks does have the ability to use [passthrough authentication](https://docs.microsoft.com/en-us/azure/databricks/security/credential-passthrough/adls-passthrough) on Azure Data Lake Store, however, there are some [limitations](https://docs.microsoft.com/en-us/azure/databricks/security/credential-passthrough/adls-passthrough#limitations) surrounding that feature therefore, it should only be used if required.
+Notice that we deploy one Databricks workspaces that leverages [passthrough authentication](https://docs.microsoft.com/en-us/azure/databricks/security/credential-passthrough/adls-passthrough) on Azure Data Lake Store, please note that there are some [limitations](https://docs.microsoft.com/en-us/azure/databricks/security/credential-passthrough/adls-passthrough#limitations).

 For example, passthrough authentication on a standard cluster can only support one user at a time and standard clusters are the only clusters that can interactively execute scala commands.
 Which means there is no sharing compute if your data team writes code in scala.
 Note - this is not the case with high concurrency clusters (SQL, R, and Python).

+Recommendation -> Databricks mounts make it easy to access data in ADLS Gen2, but since mount access is global all users will have the same access.
+If mounts are implemented organizations should deploy two workspaces, one that has READ/WRITE ability and another with READ only access.

 ## Notebooks Available